Border Gateway Protocol - BGP

 When BGP is used to peer between autonomous systems, the peering is referred to as external BGP or eBGP.
 When BGP is used within an autonomous system, the peering used is referred to as internal BGP or iBGP. eBGP peers have different ASNs while iBGP peers have the same ASN.

-The heart of the protocol is the same when used as eBGP or iBGP, however, there is a key difference in the protocol behavior between use as eBGP and iBGP: an iBGP speaker does not forward routing information learned from one iBGP peer to another iBGP peer to prevent loops. eBGP prevents loops using the AS_Path attribute.
+The heart of the protocol is the same when used as eBGP or iBGP but there is a key difference in the protocol behavior between eBGP and iBGP.
+To prevent loops, an iBGP speaker does not forward routing information learned from one iBGP peer to another iBGP peer. eBGP prevents loops using the